Building Your Own Trusted Execution Environments Using FPGA: SoC FPGA and Root of Trust

+Figure~\ref{fig:zynq_device} shows the three main modules of a SoC FPGA.
+A \emph{hardcore system} is formed around hard processors, such as the x86/64 processor on AMD EPYC and the Cortex-A processor on Xilinx Zynq-7000 SoC~\cite{ZynqTrm}, which includes a BootROM that contains the immutable BootROM code.
+In the \emph{secure boot} process of the hardcore system, the BootROM code serves as the \emph{Static Root of Trust for Measurement} (SRTM) and uses the keys stored in the hardcore-side secure storage, e.g., one-time programmable electronic fuse (eFUSE).

-A SoC FPGA comprises: i) hardcore CPU system, which is formed around hard processors, such as the Cortex-A processor, to run the traditional operating systems and applications; ii) FPGA, which can implement arbitrary systems, including softcore CPUs, high-speed logic, arithmetic, and data flow subsystems.
-In addition to the general fabric, the FPGA has Block RAMs (BRAM) to store data.
+An \emph{FPGA} can implement arbitrary systems, including softcore CPUs.
+To this end, the FPGA is composed of configurable logic blocks, Adaptive Logic Modules (ALMs), Lookup Tables (LUTs), flip-flops, etc. In addition to the general fabric, the FPGA has Block RAMs (BRAM) to store data.
 Note that BRAM is made of Static RAM (SRAM) on existing SoC FPGA platforms.
 Compared to DRAM whose cells are made of capacitors and is vulnerable to cold-boot attacks due to the slow decay~\cite{halderman2009lest}, SRAM decays faster~\cite{rahmati2012tardis}.
-FPGA is configured with a \emph{bitstream}, which is programmed in hardware design description languages, such as Verilog, VHDL, etc.; iii) other integrated on-chip memory and high-speed communications interfaces.

-Figure~\ref{fig:zynq_device} shows the architecture of SoC FPGAs.
-The main building blocks of the hardcore CPU system include the hardcore CPU, its Memory Management Unit (MMU), On-Chip Memory (OCM), caches, etc. Additionally, the hardcore system connects external I/O interfaces, such as SPI, I2C, UART, etc. Bridges and interconnects connect the hardcore system and FPGA interfaces.
-The FPGA side is mainly composed of configurable logic blocks, logic cells, Adaptive Logic Modules (ALMs), Lookup Tables (LUTs), flip-flops, switch matrix, carry logic, BRAM, and Input/Output Blocks (IOB) for interfacing.
-The FPGA also includes modules for Analogue to Digital Conversion (ADC) and a set of Joint Test Action Group (JTAG) ports for configuration and debugging.
-Usually several security-relevant modules, including non-volatile Battery-backed RAM (BBRAM), one-time programmable electronic fuse (eFUSE), and cryptographic accelerators, are connected to both the hardcore system and FPGA.
+The FPGA also includes Input/Output Blocks (IOB) for interfacing.